Alabs02/aiwa-ai/README.md

 ## 🎯 What is AIWA AI?

 **AIWA AI** is a next-generation vibe coding platform that revolutionizes how developers build applications.
-Starting from the v0-SDK foundation, AIWA has evolved into a comprehensive development environment that rivals platforms like Lovable, with unique features that set it apart.
+Starting from the v0-SDK foundation, AIWA has evolved into a comprehensive development environment that is similar to Lovable, with unique features that set it apart.

 ### The Evolution